Jeff-Gillot/word-clique/readme.md

 You can find more technical info in the [Main.kt](./src/main/kotlin/Main.kt).

-It also make use of a bitset representation of the words, but that doesn't make much of a difference.
+It also makes use of a bitset representation of the words, but that doesn't make much of a difference.